-After 13 years as an independent company, Aruba agreed to be bought by Hewlett-Packard for about $3 billion.
-The deal was announced in March 2015 and was expected to close by the end of the year.
+After 13 years as an independent company, Aruba was acquired by Hewlett-Packard for about $3 billion.
 Aruba's wireless products should complement and extend HP's networking product line as more wireless connections are sought for more locations from places like hotels to parts of cities or entire cities.
 With the break up of HP into two companies in late 2015 Aruba went with HP Enterprise, the company focused on computing products for large organizations.

 Sales and Marketing

 The company's marketing activities include lead generation, telesales, advertising, website operations, and direct marketing, as well as public relations and trade show activities.

 Aruba has enjoyed four years of unprecedented revenue growth while also posting three straight years of net losses.
 Revenues climbed 22% from $600 million in 2013 to a record-setting $729 million in 2014.
 Its net losses have primarily stemmed from high operating expenses each year.

 The historic revenue growth for 2014 was driven by a 25% surge in sales in each region of the US and EMEA.
 Aruba was also helped by the expansion of its customer base coupled with incremental purchases from existing customers as a result of ongoing strength in the enterprise mobility market.

 Aruba's cash flow in operating activities followed an upward trend from 2010 till 2013; however, in 2014 cash provided by operating activities decreased by $41 million compared to 2013 which was primarily due to a decrease of $51 million from changes in operating assets and liabilities throughout the year.